petrihakkinen/ace-forth/README.md

 ## News Words and Features

 The compiler supports many extras not found on Jupiter Ace's Forth implementation.
 Some of the features are unique to this compiler.
+The new features are too numerous to list here, refer to the index at the end of this document.
+Some highlights:

 - New control flow words `GOTO` and `LABEL`.

 - Infinite loops using `BEGIN` and `AGAIN` words are supported (you can jump out of them using `EXIT` or `GOTO`).

-- New word `NOINLINE` which prevents inlining of the previously added word.
-It can also be used to silence "Word 'foo' has side exits and cannot be inlined" warning.

 - New interpreter words: `[IF]`, `[ELSE]`, `[THEN]`, and `[DEFINED]` for conditionally compiling code (e.g. for stripping debug code).

-- New interpreter mode utility words: `NIP`, `2*`, `2/`, `2DUP`, and `2DROP`.

 - Line comments using `\` word are supported.

 - New variable defining word `BYTE`, which works like `VARIABLE` but defines byte sized variables (remember to use `C@` and `C!` to access them).

-- New defining word `CODE` for embedding machine code as data.

 - New defining word `:m` which compiles the word into native machine code.

-- New word `C*` which is like `*` but computes the unsigned 8-bit multiplication. `C*` is a lot faster than `*` when the both operands are in range 0 - 255.
-Result is undefined if one or both operands are outside the valid range.

-- New word `BYTES` for embedding byte data without having to use `C,` or `,` words between every element.
-The end of byte data is marked with `;`.

-- New words `CREATE{` and `}` which work like `CREATE`, but `}` is used to mark the end of the word.
-This allows the compiler to eliminate unused words defined using `CREATE{`.
+- New words: `NIP` `2DUP` `2DROP` `2OVER` `R@` `2*` `2/` `C*` `.S` `HEX` `CODE` `POSTPONE` ...

 ## Machine Code Compilation

 The word `:m` allows compiling words into native machine code.
-Such words can be several times, sometimes even an order of magnitude, faster.
+Such words can be several times sometimes even an order of magnitude, faster.
 Machine code words can be called from normal Forth words and vice versa.

 A simple example of a machine code word: